NJIT-CS490-SP21/project2-av565/README.md

 # CS490 Project 2
 This app allows two players to login using any name, and to play tic-tac-toe against each other.
 Anyone who logs in after the first two, will be allowed to spectate the game, and wont be able to participate.
 Once the game ends (one player wins - or draws), the winner is shown/the draw is shown, and the players (NOT spectators) will have a button to restart the game.

-### Anywhere it says command: [some-command]., execute the some-command in your terminal!
+### Anywhere it says command(s): [some-command]., execute the some-command part only, on your bash terminal!

+## Prerequirements/Assumptions:
+1. You are using a terminal/command line that supports bash and its commands (Any linux distro), and have sudouser priviledge.
+The commands listed here won't work otherwise!!
+2. You have pip, and python installed. command: sudo apt install python3.
+3. pip.
+It should come default with python.
+4. npm. command: sudo apt install npm.
+5. GitHub repository.
+Once everything is working well on local, upload to GitHub _if_ you wish to deploy on heroku.

 ## Packages/Libraries Used (_SOME_ MAY HAVE ALREADY BEEN INSTALLED):
 ### cd into the root folder - folder that contains public/ and src/